Mentat

 Set value of parameter.

-The engine will apply the new value only at the end of current processing cycle and send a message if the new value differs from the one that was previously sent.
+The engine will trigger events related to the value change only at the end of current processing cycle and send a message if the new value differs from the one that was previously sent.

 When in a scene, subsequent calls to set() are not guaranteed to be executed within the same processing cycle. (see lock())